Checkpoints

 For the next practice, you will use the model to perform sentiment analysis on a sentence, such as determining whether a movie review is positive or negative.

-As you can see, the model did not have enough information to know whether you were asking it to do sentiment analysis.
+The model did not have enough information to know that you were asking it to do sentiment analysis.
 This can be improved by providing the model with a few examples of what you are looking for.

 Try adding these examples as shown in the image below: